-By the end of the course you will have developed a portfolio of sorts, according to your own design and vision.
-But more than just a portfolio of past work, it also can serve as the platform for your future building, and learning, and working.
+By the end of the course, you will have developed a portfolio of sorts, according to your own design and vision.
+But more than just a portfolio of past work, it also can serve as the platform for your future building, learning, and working.
 Formal assessment for this course—and your official mark—is primarily based on written work, partly individual and partly in collaboration with partners and/or larger groups.

 The quality of your writing will be part of the official assessment.
 This means you need to take extra care with grammar, usage, spelling, syntax, and structure.
 What you write is being published.
 Anyone can see it.
 You want the most polished version of your work on your blog.
 This means proofreading your work before it goes out.
 Informal assessment for this course—and you will be the judge of that—is all about your contribution to the community gathered here.